hemayet-nirjhoy/backpacker/README.md

 ![](screenshot/select-seat.png)

 # Admin Panel
 Admin panel have the root previlige of the websites.
-Admin can add or cancell any trip, he can modify the date and time if he want to do.
-Those screenshots will be update here very soon.
+Admin can add or cancel any trip, he can modify the date and time if he want to do.
+Those screenshots will be updated here very soon.

 Thank you.